yaronelh/False-Positive-Center/README.md

 the hope of creating better communication between software developers and security vendors.

 #### Final notes
 While I tried to maintain the accuracy of the information here to the best of my ability, it may be that you encounter inaccuracies as things naturally change over time.
-If you do find any inaccuracies I encourage you to use a pool request, report an issue, or sending me a message.
+If you do find any inaccuracies I encourage you to use a pull request, report an issue, or sending me a message.